AI, Employment and Economic Inclusion in Africa

 Image: Unsplash, Igor Omilaev

-On 25 May, SAIIA, in partnership with the Gates Foundation, will host a webinar on the impact of AI on labour markets and the need for inclusive, human-centred policy responses in Africa.
+On 25 May, SAIIA, in partnership with the Gates Foundation, hosted a webinar on the impact of AI on labour markets and the need for inclusive, human-centred policy responses in Africa.

-Consequently, the discussion aims to examine whether African economies are prepared for these disruptions and to explore the environmental and ethical costs associated with the technology.
-To mitigate these risks, the webinar will explore the necessity of deliberate policy and governance frameworks, such as South Africa’s draft National Artificial Intelligence Policy.
+Consequently, the discussion examined whether African economies are prepared for these disruptions and explored the environmental and ethical costs associated with the technology.
+To mitigate these risks, the webinar discussed the necessity of deliberate policy and governance frameworks, such as South Africa’s draft National Artificial Intelligence Policy.

 This human-centred framework prioritises responsible governance, skills capacity, and inclusive deployment to ensure that the benefits of AI reach small businesses and informal workers rather than just global actors.
 By exploring the intersection of AI and economic inclusion, the webinar aims to identify policy priorities that can prevent the widening of inequality while preparing the African youth with the essential skills needed for an increasingly AI-driven economy.